What’s Wrong With Your Drywall?

 Scuffed Drywall

 Scuffs and scrapes are some of the most common types of damage to drywall — which is good, considering they have little bearing on the functionality of the drywall.
-Most often, scuffs occur when furniture is too close to the wall and rubs against it with us, but shoes, animals, and other things can make unsightly rub marks.
+Most often, scuffs occur when furniture is too close to the wall and rubs against it, but shoes, animals, and other things can make unsightly rub marks.

 What Do You Do?